 Outside the Wire imagines a world in 2036 where human troops on both sides are assisted by robotic soldiers and drone pilots.
 No, the film is not set in Baltimore.
 It is clear to me that nobody is bothering to heed the warnings of the great machine uprising given to us in The Terminator films.
 Next thing you know, some genius will attempt to open a theme park with dinosaurs.
 Actually, that’s not a bad…"Outside the Wire: A Future Aided By Robots"

 The stakes have never been higher with the release of Marvel Studios’ Avengers: Infinity War.
 Ten years in the making, it all culminates in this epic crossover of a film.
 All of our favorite heroes in one film save for Hawkeye and Ant-Man–neither of which were one the poster.
-With this large of a cast, it a was a question going into the film of how would they be able to handle the appearances of…"Avengers: Infinity War: The Stakes Are High"
+With this large of a cast, it a was a question going into the film of how would they be able to handle the appearances of…"Avengers: Infinity War – The Road to Endgame"